 Feel the heat

-No matter which type of grill you have, charcoal or gas, you have to gauge the temperature by touch.
-As mentioned above, gas grills give you that control over the level of heat required for the recipe.
+No matter which grill you have, charcoal or gas, you must gauge the temperature by touch.
+As mentioned above, gas grills give you control over the heat required for the recipe.

 Fire up the grill.
 Keep the lid closed so it gets as hot as possible.
 Using a grilling brush, scrape away any residual mess from previous grilling.